onsonr/sonr/README.md

 ## 🧐 About <a name = "about"></a>
 Sonr aims to be the most immersive and powerful DWeb experience for both Users and Developers alike.
 We believe the best way to onboard the next billion users is to create a cohesive end-to-end platform that’s composable and interoperable with all existing protocols.

-For this we built our Networking layer in [Libp2p](“https://libp2p.io”) and our Layer 1 Blockchain with [Starport](“https://starport.com”).
-Our network comprises of two separate nodes: [Highway](“https://github.com/sonr-io/sonr/tree/dev/x/) and [Motor](“https://github.com/sonr-io/sonr/tree/dev/pkg/motor), which each have a specific use case on the network.

 For a more in-depth technical look into the Sonr ecosystem please refer to the [Architecture Decision Records](./docs/architecture/GUIDE.md).